 Our production facilities are located in different climate and weather conditions, and abnormal weather changes and natural hazards could affect their operations.
 Interruptions in electricity supply and transport communication could lead to delays in deliveries of raw materials to our production facilities and finished products to consumers, as well as a suspension of production.
-For example, in February 2012, production at our steel facilities in Romania was suspended for a period of 10 days in total due to raw materials supply problems caused by severe snowfalls and abnormally low temperatures.
 In addition, the existence of abnormally low temperatures for a long period of time may limit the work of the crane equipment and mining-and-transport equipment.
+For example, in December 2012 operations at our open pit mines in Russia were suspended for a period of 2 to 7 days due to abnormally low temperatures.
 Negative impact of such abnormal or extreme climate and weather conditions may have an adverse effect on our business, financial condition, results of operations and prospects.